uvarc/rc-website/content/userinfo/accord/about.md

 # Who runs it

-The ACCORD project was developed by the [Research Computing Group](https://www.rc.virginia.edu) at the [University of Virginia](https://www.virginia.edu/), under the management of the ACCORD Project Coordinator Will Rosenow and Principal Investigator Ron Hutchins
+The ACCORD project was developed by the [Research Computing Group](https://www.rc.virginia.edu) at the [University of Virginia](https://www.virginia.edu/) and funded through an [NSF grant](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1919667) awarded to Ron Hutchins who serves as the Principal Investigator.